mojaloop/business-operations-framework-docs/docs/src/guide/Microfrontend-JAMStack.md

 3. provide informations around the versions of the available micro frontends

 ## Why is this design JAMStack and why is that important?
 This framework is JAMStack compatible.
-The deployment will:
+The deployment:
-1. use Static Markup that is rendered during or before a deployment
+   1. uses Static Markup that is rendered during or before a deployment
-2. use API’s to provide functionality and content to the UI
+   2. uses API’s to provide functionality and content to the UI
-3. use client side Javascript to provide local view and controller functionality and state use a CDN deploy
+   3. uses client side Javascript to provide local view and controller functionality and state
+   4. uses a CDN deploy
-4. implement atomic deploys that are triggered using git actions
+   5. implements atomic deploys that are triggered using git actions
-5. use automatic cache invalidation by incrementing versions.
+   6. uses dynamically loaded microfront ends, so updating to latest version is automatic.

 ## Deployments